fy-labs/md-spreadsheet-parser/README.md

 ---

-**md-spreadsheet-parser** turns loose Markdown text into strongly-typed data structures.
-It validates content against schemas and generates clean Markdown output.
-Ideal for building spreadsheet-like interfaces, data pipelines, and automation tools.
+**md-spreadsheet-parser** elevates Markdown tables from simple text to first-class data structures.
+It offers a precise, zero-dependency engine to parse, validate, and manipulate tables with the ease of a spreadsheet and the power of Python.

+🚀 **Need a quick solution?** Check out the [Cookbook](COOKBOOK.md) for copy-pasteable recipes (Excel conversion, Pandas integration, Markdown table manipulation, and more).

 ## Table of Contents